t-stev/support/src/import/guide/beta/index.md

 In order to request your `endsong.json` files you'll need to send Spotify a simple email.
 You can use this as a template:

 > Hi,
-> <br><br> I would like to receive a copy of my extended streaming history in endsong.json format.
+> <br><br> I would like to receive a copy of my extended lifetime streaming history in endsong.json format.
+The data requested from the privacy tab on the spotify.com/account page only includes the data of last year, and I want my lifetime data (so the endsong.json files).
 A link to my Spotify profile is `link to your Spotify profile` and my username is `your username`.
 A song I've recently added to my library is "`name of a song youve recently added to your library`" by `name of the artist`.
 > <br><br>Best regards,
 > <br>`your name`

-You can send this email to `privacy@spotify.com`, and if you send this from the emailadress linked to your Spotify account that will make the process easier.
+You can send this email to `privacy@spotify.com`, and if you **send this from the emailadress linked to your Spotify account** that will make the process easier and a lot quicker.
 Otherwise they may ask for another way to verify your identification (naming a song you've recently added to your library already does this, but they can still reject that).

 ### 2. Confirm your request